-Refer to a current AR RF/Microwave Instrumentation catalog for Microwave Accessories.
+Refer to a current Amplifier Research catalogue for Microwave Accessories.

 1.5 TEST DATA SHEET

 A Test Data Sheet for a specific unit is prepared at the time of manufacture and is included with the unit's copy of this manual.